engage-manoa/engage-manoa.github.io/index.md

 ```
 The running application will appear in your web browser at [http://localhost:3000](http://localhost:3000).
 You can either login using the credentials in [settings.development.json](https://github.com/engage-manoa/engage-manoa/blob/main/config/settings.development.json) under "defaultAccounts", or you can sign up and create your own account in the app.

+### Loading the default data

+There is default data that is stored in JSON format in [settings.development.json](https://github.com/engage-manoa/engage-manoa/blob/main/config/settings.development.json) under "defaultClubs".
+This data is loaded into the database upon startup.
+Additionally, you can load data from a CSV file that is stored as [rio.csv](https://github.com/engage-manoa/engage-manoa/blob/main/app/private/rio.csv).
+Note that the headers of this CSV file must be: clubName, category, Contact person, Admin, test.

 ## Team Members
 ### [Jun Ho](https://junhocs.github.io)
 ### [Mikel](https://mikel-ishihara.github.io/)